rikiyanai/AsciickerY92-source-layer-contract-viewer/README.md

-# Source Layer Contract Viewer
+# Source Layer Contract Viewer for Asciicker-y9-2's REXpaint .xp sprites.

 Standalone extraction of the FL-4162 read only source-layer contract viewer and its frozen normalized-XP corpus from asciicker-y9-2